jonathan-poole/qs-admin-guide/docs/system_planning/review_update_capacity_plan/system.md

 ### Batch Window

-In general, this area represents the capacity of your batch window (usually nightly).
+In general, this section represents the capacity of the site's batch window (which is predominantly nightly).
 The steps to optimize the batch window can be found here: [Optimize Batch Window](../optimize_batch_window.md).

 After reading the optimization process, one can apply the following rules: